How to Insure a Car That Has Prior Damage

 Does your newly purchased car have a medium-sized dent or a noticeable scuff mark on it?
 Can you purchase car insurance on a car if it has some prior damage on it?
 Not everyone is a fanatic about having a pristine car.
 Sometimes a small amount of damage is tolerable, especially if your bank account is low.
 It does not necessarily mean you do not want protection in a major accident.
 Buying physical damage coverage may be possible depending on a few factors.

-Prior Damage Is Definitely Not Covered By Car Insurance
+Prior Damage Is Not Covered by Car Insurance

 Why It Matters If a Car Has Prior Physical Damage

 It all comes down to the new insurance carrier not being responsible for providing coverage for the prior damage.
-Preventing insurance fraud is definitely a priority for insurance companies.
+Preventing insurance fraud is a priority for insurance companies.
 Insuring a vehicle against physical damage with prior damage is understandably a concern.
 A future filed claim could potentially include the prior damage.
 Insurance carriers usually associate a damaged car with a higher risk for future claims.

 What You Should Do

 For starters, take the price of the repair off of the purchase price of the car.
-Saving money on the purchase price may not provide you the cash on hand to make the repair right now.
-It is time to get your car insurance in order to protect your vehicle against future damage.
+Saving money on the purchase price may not provide you the cash on hand to repair right now.
+It is time to get your car insurance to protect your vehicle against future damage.

 Many preferred insurance carriers will not want to provide physical damage coverage to a vehicle with prior damage.
 (I am talking about more significant damage than a scratch or ding here.)
 Physical damage includes both comprehensive coverage and collision coverage.

-- Comprehensive Coverage: Comp is the coverage which covers claims not involving a collision.
+- Comprehensive Coverage: Comprehensive coverage covers claims not involving a collision.
 Sometimes, it is even referred to as "other than collision".
 If you hit a deer, experience a car fire, theft, vandalism, cracked windshield, or weather-related damage, comprehensive will pay the cost of the repairs minus your deductible.